Taungdwingyi Township

-Taungdwingyi Township (တောင်တွင်းကြီး မြို့နယ်) is a township of Magway District in the Magway Division of Myanmar.
+Taungdwingyi Township (တောင်တွင်းကြီး မြို့နယ်) is a township of Magway District in the Magway Region of Myanmar.
 The principal town is Taungdwingyi.
 People have inhabited this area for thousands of years, and one of the earliest civilizations of Myanmar, Beikthano, the ancient Pyu city, is located near the town.
 The territorial area is planes, and rice, beans, grains, sugarcane, and other plants were grown there.